 Whether your pooch needs a dog coat depends on various factors such as the breed, size, type, and weather conditions in Canada.

 Usually, pups don't need coats when temperatures are at or above 7 degrees Celsius.
-For puppies, seniors, thin-haired or small breeds, if the outside temp feels 0 degrees Celsius or colder, it's advisable to put on a coat before going for a walk or out to play.
-A jacket will help shelter your pup from the cold, and if the material is waterproof, then the style will keep the doggo dry during walks and other outings.
+However, for puppies, seniors, thin-haired, or small breeds, if the outside temperature feels 0 degrees Celsius or colder, it's advisable to put on a coat before going for a walk or out to play.

 Measure your dog's length, chest, and neck.
-Consult the manufacturer's sizing guide for the appropriate fit.
+Consult the manufacturer's sizing guide and check out How To Measure Your Dog Guide for the most appropriate fit.

-Generally, dogs don't need coats indoors.
+Dogs don't typically need coats indoors.
 Remove the coat when your dog is indoors to prevent overheating.
+If your dog is cold indoors, then consider something lighter like a sweater or a fluffy bed to help them regulate their body temperature.

 Yes, there are coats designed for various weather conditions.
-Some offer warmth in bad weather, while others protect against rain or cooling in hot weather.
+Some offer warmth and wind protection in subzero weather, while others protect against rain or sun in warmer seasons.